OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * WBF_I majority of variance in mixed phase clouds.

 # Notes on Contributions of Clouds, Surface Albedos, and Mixed-Phase Ice Nucleation Schemes to Arctic Radiation Biases in CAM5
+* LWP substantially underestimated in GCMs for arctic mixed phase clouds
+* Also highly sensitive to ICNC
+*